Omwamii/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

  - **Web server (Nginx)** - it serves static files and handles client requests by forwarding requests to the application server for processing

- -**Database** - It stores and manages the website data.
+ - **Database** - It stores and manages the website data.
 It is used by the application servers in processing dynamic data

 - **Codebase** - this consists of the code used by the application servers to process dynamic requests